tbogdala/rust-llama.cpp/README.md

 Main changes from the forked version:

+- [x] ADDED:  Documentation for the structures and wrapper classes.
 - [x] ADDED:  LLama::predict integration tests.
 - [x] FIXED:  Fixed a memory allocation error in `predict()` for the output buffer causing problems on `free`.
 - [x] FIXED:  LLama::embeddings so that it's functional and correctly obtains the floats for the embeddings.